SaharshGit/RoaDo-DataAnalystTask/README.md

 Run the cells from top to bottom.

+## (Note: The raw data file (yellow_tripdata_2024-01.parquet) is not included in this repository due to its large size.
+It must be downloaded from the NYC TLC website and placed in the same directory as the notebook to run the analysis.)

-## Note: Ensure the path to datasets are correct.
+### Note: Ensure the path to datasets are correct.
 You might need to change it according to the location you store data)

 ### 7. Tools Used